-Short Models Agency
+Short Models Agencies

 How to Be a Short Model

-How Short Can a Model Be?
+How Petite Can a Model Be?

 Petite model measurements are also very important depending on the niche you wish to enter.
-A 5’3 model may have a large chest and hourglass figure, which is desired by the glamour industry whereas a 5’4 model may have a tiny frame, which is more suited to petite fashion brands.
-A model’s height as well as their physique is taken into consideration.
+A 5’3 model may have a large chest and hourglass figure, which is desired by the glamour industry, whereas a 5’4 model may have a tiny frame, which is more suited to petite fashion brands.
+A model’s physique as well as their height is taken into consideration.